drevops/vortex/DEPLOYMENT.md

 GitHub is a primary code repository for this project (aka "source repository").
 Acquia Cloud is a hosting provider for this project and it also has a git repository (aka "destination repository").

-The website gets deployed using artefact built on CI and pushed to Acquia Cloud.
+The website gets deployed using artifact built on CI and pushed to Acquia Cloud.

 There are 2 types of deployments: feature branches and release tags.
 They are exactly the same except for the resulting branch name on Acquia Cloud (see below).